muifaha/CSRBluetoothBigSur/README.md

 So I created a new one that can run on BigSur.
 This kext is just Info.plist which adjusts *vendor id* and *product id* of USB Donggle. if your CSR Bluetooth USB Dongle still doesn't work maybe you can adjust the *vendor id* and *product id* in this kext.

-Tested on MacOS Big Sur 11.4
+Tested on MacOS Big Sur 11.4 - USB 2.0